 Shasta Youth Leadership Camp (SYLC) is designed to strengthen the leadership skills in Shasta County’s middle school youth.
 The main purpose of SYLC is to prevent drug abuse, gang involvement, and violence among youth and to build a positive relationship between law enforcement and the youth of our community.
 Both Counselors and Campers are educated to lead their peers and to take a stand against drug abuse and youth violence.
 They leave with the ability to make a positive difference among their friends in school and in the community.

 Counselors are selected from area high schools or colleges through an application/interview process.
 Students who are currently in the 10th grade through the age of 21 are encouraged to apply for Counselor.
-2020 applications will be available online mid-March 2020.
+Counselor Applications open in March.

-Campers are selected from area middle school and elementary schools through an application and teacher evaluation process.
+Campers are selected from area middle schools and elementary schools through an application and teacher evaluation process.
 Students who are currently in 5th through 8th grades are encouraged to apply for Camper.
 The cost of the camp is $200.00 per camper.
 Camper Applications open in May.

 Applicants are drug-free youth who have demonstrated leadership ability and are strong role models.
 “Drug-free” means youth who do not use tobacco/vape, alcohol, or other illegal drugs.